-However for it to be paid to you, one of the following needs to happen:
+However for it to be paid, one of the following needs to happen:

 There is no minimum qualifying period for an in-service death grant.

-If you have two years of Pensionable EmploymentPensionable Employment is any period of full or part-time employment between the ages of 18 and 75, where you’re entitled to receive not less than half your salary and on which pension contributions were paid, including sickness absence or, where you’re in receipt of statutory family leave. – and you die after leaving pensionable employment – your death grant will be either of these:
+If you have two years of Pensionable EmploymentPensionable Employment is any period of full or part-time employment between the ages of 18 and 75, where you’re entitled to receive not less than half your salary and on which pension contributions were paid, including sickness absence or, where you’re in receipt of statutory family leave. – and you die after leaving pensionable employment – your death grant will be: